-- 1. Presence/absence of target species - 2.
-By eye cover targets of key metrics (see 2a below) - 3.
-Height and offtake of Calluna - 4.
-Depth to water table (using fixed dipwell) - 5.
-3 pin hits of foliar and basal vegetation cover equally spaced along a 20 m transect (long format only)
+- 1. presence/absence of target species;

+- 2. by eye cover targets of key metrics;

+- 3. height and offtake of Calluna;

+- 4. depth to water table (using fixed dipwell); and

+- 5. three pin hits of foliar and basal vegetation cover equally spaced along a 20m transect (long format only).